ACEs Training and the COVID-19 Pandemic: Reflections from Dr. Eric Ball

 • Refer to mental health services when needed.

 Now, when I see patients in my office, I still talk about their growth and development, but I also focus on these resiliency factors.
 I ask families about their child’s sleep, nutrition, and exercise habits.
 We talk about positive family time, and I introduce them to mindfulness resources.
 For some, I refer them to mental health professionals.
-I have also been turning to the excellent ACE resources on ACEsAware.org, including the California Surgeon General’s Playbook for Stress Relief During COVID-19.
+I have also been turning to the excellent ACE resources on ACEsAware.org.

 When I initially did my ACEs training and education on the ACEs Aware website in January 2020, I believed that I would only need these resources for patients in crisis or suffering from toxic stress.
 We continue to screen for ACEs, and now I apply these resources and training with almost every patient I encounter whether they screen positive for ACEs or not.